Careers

 Examples of Duties

-To view the complete classification descriptions, please visit the County of Monterey website:
+To view the complete classification description, please visit the County of Monterey website: Sheriff's Commander

 Skill and Ability to: